Overview of Michigan Taxes

 A financial advisor in Michigan can help you understand how taxes fit into your overall financial goals.
 Financial advisors can also help with investing and financial plans, including retirement, homeownership, insurance and more, to make sure you are preparing for the future.

 In Michigan, all forms of compensation except for qualifying pension and retirement payments are taxed at the same flat rate of 4.25%.
 This differs from some states which tax supplemental wages (like bonuses) at a different rate.
 So, you won’t get a tax withholding break from supplemental wages in Michigan.
 However, you can still boost your paycheck through overtime, bonuses and commissions.

 If you’re willing to get smaller paychecks for the sake of tax advantages, you can increase the amount that’s taken out of your paychecks for 401(k), 529 college savings plans, HSA or FSA contributions.
 You can also ask your company’s HR department if there are other pre-tax benefit programs you can enroll in.

-Remember that you can always tweak your withholding (and the size of your paycheck) by changing the allowances and exemptions on your W-4 and MI-W4 forms.
+Remember that you can always tweak your withholdings and, in turn, the size of your paycheck, by changing the allowances and exemptions on your MI-W4 form.
 If you’re married and/or you have two jobs, it’s especially important to get those forms right.
 In either case, it’s easy to claim too many allowances and get hit with a hefty tax bill as a result.
 If you have more than one job, you can’t claim the same exemptions/allowances with more than one employer.
 If you’re worried that not enough money is being withheld from your paychecks, you can request an additional dollar amount of withholding from each paycheck by filing new W-4 and MI-W4 forms.